 Introduction to synchronisation and sequencing

-Synchronisation and sequencing of AtoN lights are useful methods of increasing spatial awareness of mariners by improving the overall conspicuity of aids to navigation lights especially in built-up areas and areas with background lighting.
+Synchronisation and sequencing of AtoN lights are useful methods of increasing spatial awareness of mariners by improving the overall conspicuity of AtoN lights especially in built-up areas and areas with background lighting.
 Both can be combined with fixed and flashing rhythmic characters.
 The use of synchronised lights should be assessed on the basis of recognised risk management principles in meeting the navigational requirement.
 Where possible, effect of sequencing of lights should be tried out on an AtoN lights simulator before deployment to evaluate the benefits.

 Improved availability of GNSS timing signals provides a cost efficient method for synchronisation and sequencing of AtoN lights.
-AtoN light units with integrated GNSS receiver modules are offered at relatively low cost by a number of manufacturers in the global market that can be used world-wide.
+AtoN light units with integrated GNSS receiver modules are offered at relatively low cost by a number of manufacturers.

 In addition to the objective of this Guideline, there are other applications where synchronisation may apply, as reflected in corresponding IALA documentation addressing marking of leading lines ([20]), [15]), aquaculture farms ([22]), wind farms ([23]), or on other types of objects, such as wrecks, or when the identification of the "geometry" is relevant to the mariner.